-The LRC will be closed beginning Wednesday, March 18, 2020.
-Our online services will remain available during these closures.
+The SCC Library and Learning Resource Center will be closed for the fall 2020 semester.
+Our online services are available during these closures.

 What if my books are due when the campus is closed?

 During fall 2020 semester, library books can be returned to the bookdrops in front of and behind the LRC building.
 It may take a week for your library account to show that materials have been returned.
 Please do not return Chromebooks to the bookdrops!

 The LRCCD Libraries will not charge any overdue or late fees for items due during the campus closure.
 If an item is due during that time, your new date will be extended to the end of the first week that the libraries reopen.
 Any fines that may accrue during the closure will be waived and no holds will be placed on student library or college registration accounts for late or lost items at this time.
 Students will need to return any checked-out materials when the Library reopens.

 I use the library to borrow textbooks and equipment.
 Will I be able to check out those items when the campus is closed?

 During the campus closure, the Library will be closed.
 This means the daily checkout of reserve materials will not be available.